 Self-love does not come easily, so loving another and allowing ourselves to be loved, seems like a different trajectory altogether.
 So how to love yourself, especially in the face of stress, anxiety and strains of daily life?
 Why does it become so difficult to look beyond the feelings of anger, doubt, fear and hurt?
-How can we actually love unconditionally?
+How can you actually love unconditionally?
 Is it even possible?

 Unconditional love is not just a concept, it is a reality.
 The truth is, to love unconditionally, you need to dive deep into the ‘self’ and do the inner work of unconditional acceptance.
 To heal the past, allow and accept it the way it is, free from all judgment and expectation.

 In reality, loving unconditionally makes life effortless.
 It can release stress in a millisecond.
 When you give up the story of expectation, blame, fear and control, it can be experienced in every moment, no matter what is transpiring on the outside.

 My journey to unconditional love started with the question—how do I love all of me?

 It was only when I hit rock-bottom that I was ready to go within.
 Soon, I learnt over 200 methods of alternate therapy and wellness and now, I teach others how to be free from the past and live in the moment.
 The secret to health, happiness and peace is unconditional love.